• /

 • Python

-After enrolling in the Mechanical Engineering program at Inha University in 2010, I discovered my passion for development in my third year and made the bold decision to take a leave of absence.
-I then began studying programming at Ecole 42 in France, where I built a strong foundation through numerous team projects and peer-based learning.
-After gaining practical experience through internships and full-time positions in France, I worked on various production-level projects using a wide range of tech stacks, eventually growing into a developer with a broad understanding of frontend development.
-In June 2025, I completed the 'Database Architecture and Data' curriculum at Ecole 42, earning the nationally accredited RNCP Level 7 (equivalent to a master's degree) qualification in France.
+My journey began in Mechanical Engineering at Inha University, but I discovered my passion for programming and pursued studies at Ecole 42 in France, where I built a strong foundation through team projects and peer-based learning.
+In June 2025, I completed the "Database Architecture and Data" curriculum at Ecole 42, earning the nationally accredited RNCP Level 7 (equivalent to a master’s degree).

 Education